RunningLeon/AlbumCluster/README.md

 ## Brief Introduction

-This repositiory contains a tool to cluster albums by face.
+This repository contains a tool to cluster albums by face.
 The main procedures are:

-- Input an ablum, which has photos of mutiple people.
+- Input an album, which has photos of multiple people.
 - Detect all face bounding boxes and five facial landmarks using [RetinaFace](https://github.com/deepinsight/insightface/tree/master/detection/RetinaFace).
 - Align all cropped face images using five facial landmarks.
 - Extract all 512-D face features using [insightface](https://github.com/deepinsight/insightface).